-The Summer Scholars Program in Genome Sciences & Medicine, a collaboration between the Duke Program in Precision Medicine, the Duke Center for Genomic and Computational Biology (GCB), and North Carolina Central University (NCCU), concluded the 10-week program last week in Durham, North Carolina.
+The Summer Scholars Program in Genome Sciences & Medicine, a collaboration between the Duke Precision Medicine Program, the Duke Center for Genomic and Computational Biology (GCB), and North Carolina Central University (NCCU), concluded the 10-week program last week in Durham, North Carolina.

 This summer, eight scholars from across the country were paired with a faculty research mentor to learn laboratory skills, designing a research project, and effectively presenting future research.